javascript-tutorial/server/README.md

 In the examples below, the commands are without `cross-env`, prepend it please, if you're on Windows.

-Alternatively, you can use other Windows-specific ways to set environment variables, such as `set NODE_LANG=zh`.
+Alternatively, you can use other Windows-specific ways to set environment variables, such as a separate `set PORT=8080` command.

 # Change server language